WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 #### Impact
 The AVL structure supports set quantity by providing balanced, ordered storage so updates and existence checks run in `O(log n)` time.
 Creating or deleting nodes triggers the same rebalancing logic as insert/remove, preserving performance.
 Because keys are ordered lexicographically, set-quantity behavior follows the same ordering constraints as other operations.

+### Get Quantity
+The get quantity operation retrieves the current quantity of an item using its `string` key.
+If the key exists in the AVL tree, the operation returns the stored quantity; if the key does not exist, it returns `0` to indicate that the item is not present in the inventory.
+This may be used in Minecraft to check the amount of an item a player has in their inventory for crafting.

+#### Time Complexity
+The time complexity of get quantity is `O(log n)` because the AVL tree allows searching for a key by traversing from the root down to a leaf in logarithmic time relative to the number of nodes.

+#### Edge Cases
+Edge cases include querying for a key that does not exist (should return `0`), or querying immediately after an insert or remove operation before rebalancing completes.

+#### Impact
+The AVL structure supports get quantity efficiently by maintaining a balanced height, allowing the operation to locate any key quickly.
+The lexicographical ordering of keys does not affect correctness but ensures that all lookups are consistent and predictable.

 # Conclusion